- Always check the different retirement village legislation in your State or Territory and what may apply

 Almost all retirement villages have monthly charges to cover the running costs of the entire village.

 These will cover, for instance, upkeep of facilities, staff, water rates from common areas, security, insurances including workers compensation and public liability, contents insurance for common areas, as well as village building insurance.

 You may also have to pay for additional services such as laundry or help with personal care.

-Centrelink considers that your entry contribution includes all amounts you must pay when you move into a retirement village.
-It does not include ongoing fees and charges for services and facilities.
+Centrelink can treat your new home in a retirement village differently depending on your entry contribution and this may impact what income support you can receive.
+This includes all amounts you pay when you move into a retirement village, but does not include ongoing fees and charges for services and facilities.

-The amount of entry contribution you pay depends on whether Centrelink considers you to be a ‘homeowner’ and if you will still be eligible to receive rent assistance.
+The amount of entry contribution you pay will impact whether Centrelink considers you to be a ‘homeowner’ and if you will still be eligible to receive rent assistance.

 This figure is called the ‘Extra Allowable Amount’ and is the difference between the non-homeowner and homeowner assets test thresholds at the time the entry contribution is paid.

-The Extra Allowable Amount is currently $214,500 (as of 1 July, 2020).
-Whether you are considered a homeowner affects the amount of assets you can own without affecting your pension entitlement.
+The Extra Allowable Amount is currently $224,500 (as of 1 July, 2022).
+Whether you are considered a homeowner or not affects the number of assets you can own without your Age Pension entitlement being impacted.